|Thomas J Watson Sr, Father of IBM

 From CTR to IBM

 He next took up the challenge, in 1914, of managing the Computing-Tabulating-Recording company (CTR).
 It was a challenge because it was deep in debt and close to going out of business.
-CTR had been formed out of Herman Hollerith's Tabulating Machine company.
+CTR was comprised of three companies, one of which was Herman Hollerith's Tabulating Machine company.
 It produced the punch card sorting and tabulating machines that were used in the 1890 census.
 It also produced a wide range of time clocks, scales and simple accounting machines.

 One of Watson's first moves was to improve the tabulating machine that Hollerith had invented.
 He did this by making use of his experience of cash register mechanisms gained at the NCR knockout department which built machines to look like the opposition's models but with design flaws included on purpose so that they failed and gave the real thing a bad reputation.
 In this case the method was used to improve the CTR machine by examining the rival machine from Powers.
 Hollerith was not impressed by this early example of reverse engineering!

 When in 1915 the court of appeal quashed the verdict and removed the threat of a jail sentence, Watson was promoted to become president of CTR.
 The company's sales of tabulating machine had grown from $4 million in 1914 to $8 million in 1917.
 In 1919 his engineers had produced the ultimate tabulating machine - electrically operated it fed the cards automatically and had a built in printer.
 By 1920 CTR's gross income was $14 million.
-In 1924, when Watson was 50 he became chief executive officer and changed the name of CTR to International Business Machines - IBM.
+In 1924, when Watson was 50 he became chief executive officer and changed the name of CTR to International Business Machines (IBM) although at first it carried the same product range as CTR.